commercelayer/commercelayer-docs-resources/coupon_codes_promotion_rules/object.md

 # The coupon codes promotion rule object

-A coupon codes promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A coupon codes promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/coupon_codes_promotion_rules endpoint</b>.

 ## Fields